Greenland with Kids

 - Blue Ice Explorer transfer from Qassiarsuk to Itilleq: $60 per person

 - Two nights Igaliku Country Hotel (cabin) w/ luggage transfer, 2 breakfasts, 1 lunch, 1 dinner: $650 for two people

 - Blue Ice Explorer transfer Itilleq-Narsarsuaq: $60 per person

 - Fjord cruise: $90 per person

-Greenland isn’t a budget destination.
+Visiting Greenland isn’t for budget travelers.
 It’s Scandinavia, and more importantly, it’s remote.
 Virtually everything is shipped or flown in.
-But it’s well worth visiting if you want extraordinarily family-friendly, safe, untouristed adventure in a stunning setting.
+But it’s well worth visiting Greenland if you want extraordinarily family-friendly, safe, untouristed adventure in a stunning setting.
 Go before everyone else does!
 Just stay off the sheep grass.